pemo11/easygrader/simpelgrader_manual.md

 </sig:tasks>
 ```

-The only important subelement is *test-class* because its sets the name of the class file that the Java launcher will run.
+The only important subelement of the *test* element in this case is *test-class* because its sets the name of the class file that the Java launcher will run.

-As with every test, the test-score value can be any integer.
+As with every test, the *test-score* value can be any integer.

-In the near future it will also be possible to execute just a single test method.
+In the near future it will also be possible to execute just a single test method through the *test-method* subelement.

-The next step is to add one more test, this time its a text-compare test.
+The next step is to add one more test, this time its a *text-compare* test.

 ```
 <?xml version="1.0" encoding="utf-8"?>